 Results

-Among 126 patients with IE (possible or definite based on Duke Criteria), who were admitted in the hospital from August 2016 to September 2018, 52 subjects (36 males and 16 females) with culture-negative IE and mean age (±SD) of 45.96 ± 17.78 years (ranged from 17 to 78) were enrolled in this study and 16 patients (30.77%) were diagnosed with Q fever IE and scheduled medical treatment.
+Among 126 patients with IE (possible or definite based on Duke Criteria), were admitted in the hospital from August 2016 to September 2018, 52 subjects (36 males and 16 females) with culture-negative IE and the mean age (±SD) of 45.96 ± 17.78 years (ranged from 17 to 78) were enrolled in this study and 16 patients (30.77%) were diagnosed with Q fever IE and scheduled medical treatment.
 According to Raoult Criteria-based C. burnetii serology (with IFA), blood PCR, and heart valve tissue PCR (in the patients who haveundergone surgery), eleven patients with definite Q fever IE and five patients with possible Q fever IE were initially scheduled for treatments with hydroxychloroquine and doxycycline (Fig1).